ahawkins/hawkins.io/_posts/2011-12-04-moving_on_from_rails_part2.md

 Coffescript is ok.
 It's cool that decided to make assets first class citizens in Rails 3.1.
 However, I think the asset pipeline is not going to be used when developer API based applications.
-Why do I need the asset pipline to serve assets if all care about is JSON?
+Why do I need the asset pipeline to serve assets if all care about is JSON?
 Hell, why would I even worry about keeping assets in source control?
 It doesn't make sense.
 These are two completely independent concepts.
 I use Rails to serve JSON.
 Something else does whatever else.
 You can have a single